cisco-ce/roomos.cisco.com/doc/TechDocs/HotDeskWorkspaceIntegration.md

 * Hotdesking enabled in the workspace
 * User email address matches Webex account email address
 ##  Bookings workspace integration
 A hotdesking workspace integration is a type of bookings workspace integration.
-See [Building a bookings workspace integration - external](/doc/techdocs/bookingsworkspaceintegration) for information on the common bookings workspace integration elements in addition to the hotdesking specific information in this article.
+See [Building a bookings workspace integration](BookingsWorkspaceIntegration.md) for information on the common bookings workspace integration elements in addition to the hotdesking specific information in this article.

 ##  Hotdesking workspace integration
 An example manifest file for a hotdesking integration is [provided for reference here](https://confluence-eng-gpk2.cisco.com/conf/download/attachments/655262014/ex_hotdesk_manifest.json?version=1&modificationDate=1744230150448&api=v2).

 ##  xAPIs
-The xAPIs listed here are required in addition to the xAPIs provided in [Building a bookings workspace integration - external](/doc/techdocs/bookingsworkspaceintegration).
+The xAPIs listed here are required in addition to the xAPIs provided in [Building a bookings workspace integration](BookingsWorkspaceIntegration.md).

 You can find [full xAPI documentation here](https://developer.webex.com/docs/api/v1/xapi).